Characterizing classical minimal surfaces via the entropy differential: Curvature Estimates for Embedded Minimal Surfaces in Terms of

 An interesting problem is to make the characterizations of Theorem \ref{MainCharacterizationThm} effective.
 For instance, to show that a minimal surface with ``small'' entropy form must be close to a rescaling of a piece of Enneper's surface.
 A major challenge is to determine an appropriate notion of smallness for the entropy form -- something made more difficult by the need to account for the possible singularities of $T$.
-We propose a certain weighted $L^p$ norm of the entropy form as a natural way to measure this smallness and as an application give a novel curvature estimate for embedded minimal surfaces.
+We propose a certain family of quantities as natural ways to measure this smallness and as an application give a novel curvature estimate for embedded minimal surfaces.